JAYKALIA007/JAYKALIA007/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Electrical Engineering at CET, Bhubaneswar and coding stuffs simultaneously.
+- 🎓 &nbsp; Electrical Engineering grad from  OUTR(formerly CET), Bhubaneswar.

-- 🌱 &nbsp; Learning Frontend Web Development using React JS.
+- 🌱 &nbsp; Buliding Frontend using React JS and Angular, Backend with Flask and Golang.

 - ✍️ &nbsp; Pursuing Web Development and Blog Writing as hobbies/side hustles.